 Some other considerations when choosing a grinder: Motor power.
 It’s rated in watts and ranges from about 100 to more than 400.
 More powerful motors give longer duty cycles.
 That is they can grind more coffee and they usually do it faster.
 Grinders with lower power motors often have duty cycles around ten percent meaning grind for 60 seconds and the grinder should then rest for about ten minutes before using again.

 Then there’s build quality.
 As with most equipment, you get what you pay for.
 As you go up in price you get better quality.
 There’ll be more metal and fewer or no plastic parts in more expensive grinders.

-So now that you know a little more about coffee grinders here are my beginner level recommendations depending on brew method.
+So now that you know a little more about coffee grinders here are our beginner level recommendations depending on the brew method.

 For drip, press and pour over which use a medium grind check out the Baratza Virtuoso+.
 At just over $200, you get a lot of bang for your buck with the Virtuoso+.
 It’s been around for years and has 40mm conical burrs with 40 degrees of fineness which means the Virtuoso+ can do coarse grinding for cold brew if needed.

 If you regularly switch brewing methods from espresso fine to medium for drip and coarser for press you want an all-purpose grinder that allows for quick and easy adjustment between grind sizes.
 Our jack of all trades pick is the Baratza Vario.
 The Vario has long been considered the entry into prosumer level grinding for espresso.
 It dispenses into a grinds bin or a metal porta-holder for hands-free grinding for espresso.
 It features larger 54mm flat ceramic burrs and 230 grind settings with micro-adjustments to fine-tune espresso grinds.
 It has 3 programmable timed presets and manual grinding.